h9goswami/QA-Portfolio/README.md

 2. Check `Bug-Reports/` to see structured reporting and traceability with test cases.
 3. Review `Test-Plan/` to understand planning, coverage, and QA methodology.
 4. Learn from the skills and emerging technologies section to see ongoing growth in modern QA practices.

+---

+## Notes

+- Test cases and bugs are documented realistically; even if the product is stable, reporting shows QA methodology and traceability.
+- This portfolio demonstrates a full QA workflow: planning → execution → reporting → learning.